nurbujang/pands-project/README.md

 5. print out df.describe into txt.file ()

-visualize the whole dataset using sns.pairplot(1)
+visualize the entire dataset using sns.pairplot(1)

 ### Conclusion:
 A program that outputs all the above was written.
 Additional analyses done were correlation, k-Nearest Neighbor and regression.
 Correlation analysis was done to .K-Nearest Neighbor was done to .
 Regression was done to .